basitabdullah/poke/README.md

 ## Demo

-You can see the app in action [here](https://yourusername.github.io/pokemon-app) (replace with your actual deployed link).
+You can see the app in action [here](https://poke-jade.vercel.app/)

 ## Getting Started